-If you have ever had an itchy bug bite, you know just how much of a relief it is to reach for your hydrocortisone cream.
-This cream is known to stop the itch and reduce inflammation, and it often gets to work immediately after application.
-Since this cream works so well for our minor bug bites and skin irritation, can we use it on our dogs as well?
+If you have ever had an itchy bug bite, you know just how relieving hydrocortisone cream can be.
+This cream is known to stop the itch and reduce inflammation, and it often works immediately after application.
+This cream works well for our minor bug bites and skin irritation, so can we use it on our dogs as well?

 It turns out that hydrocortisone cream can be used for dogs, but there are a few guidelines you will need to follow to keep your pup safe!
-We want your pup to soak in the benefits that hydrocortisone cream has to offer, so let’s break down everything you need to know about hydrocortisone cream for dogs below!
+We want your pup to soak in the benefits of this popular cream, so let’s break down everything you need to know about hydrocortisone cream for dogs below!

 What Is Hydrocortisone Cream?

 Hydrocortisone is a skin cream that contains a low dose of steroids.
 Most over-the-counter hydrocortisone creams contain anywhere from 0.1% to 1% of hydrocortisone in each gram, and some even contain antimicrobial properties that fight off bacteria.
-When using this cream on minor bug bites and itchy skin irritation, most creams get to work within 30 minutes to stop the itch and reduce inflammation.
+When using this cream on minor bug bites and itchy skin irritation, most creams work within 30 minutes.
+They stop the itch and reduce inflammation.
 Many different forms of hydrocortisone cream can be found over the counter at your local drug store or pharmacy, but there are prescription strength steroid creams that you can find at your vet’s office as well.

 Is Hydrocortisone Cream Safe for Dogs?

 Hydrocortisone cream is generally safe for dogs when following a few safety guidelines.
-Most over-the-counter hydrocortisone creams are safe for dogs as long as it is applied to the skin in small amounts, as well as if it is applied in an area they cannot lick.
+Most over-the-counter hydrocortisone creams are safe for dogs, as long as you apply it to the skin in small amounts in an area they cannot lick.

-When it is used on minor skin inflammation and swelling, this type of cream is found to be quite effective for dogs.
-Many vets will even prescribe hydrocortisone cream for dogs, proving just how handy of a tool it is to have in your dog’s first aid kit.
-There are some limitations when it comes to the use of this itch-relieving cream for our canine friends, but we will break down the specific uses in dogs below.
+When it is used on minor skin inflammation and swelling, this type of cream is quite effective for dogs.
+Many vets will even prescribe hydrocortisone cream for dogs.
+However, there are some limitations when it comes to the use of this itch-relieving cream for our canine friends.
+We break down the specific uses below.

-Which Types of Hydrocortisone Are Safe for Dogs?
+Which Types of Hydrocortisones Are Safe for Dogs?